Car Insurance: The Definitive Guide

 3. The Claims process

 Many insurers will assign you a claim/customer manager when you first call them about the incident.
-The claim manager is one person who will handle your claim from your first call to payment.
+The claim manager is the person who will handle your claim from your first call to payment.
 In some cases you may have to complete a claim form in writing, but this is happening less and less.

 Even if you don't think you will claim on your insurance for an accident (i.e. in cases where the damage is minimal), you should still notify your insurer.